osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 -------------------------------

-In OMF applications, type definitions and their representations in PI Server are immutable; that is, you cannot change the properties of a type after is has been sent to the Relay's ingress endpoint.
+In OMF applications, type definitions and their representations in PI Server are immutable; that is, you cannot change the properties of a type after it has been sent to the Relay's ingress endpoint.
 The same is true for instances of these types (assets and containers), and linkage between them.
 After you create instances of these types and link them together by sending container and data messages to the Relay's ingress endpoint, you cannot redefine them.